Skip to main content

 You get "contact us" and nothing useful.
 Or you get a neat package menu that makes a complex project sound like ordering lunch.

-Budget follows scope.
+Budget follows scope, use, and pressure.
 Not vibes.
 Not guesswork.

 Three common scope shapes